lobsang/medialib-server/content_types.md

 In order to improve readability I also did not enclose keys in json representations in quotation marks (which means that, strictly speaking, it's not json).
 The same applies to trailing commas.

+Usually I'd say the various entities do not need an id (after all they are identified by an url and related to each other by links).
+However, the links are specific to the web service, which means we have to find a way of expressing relationship semantics within the library itself.

 application/de.mlehmacher.medialib.Library+json
 --------------------------------------------